nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

       Use case resumes at step 2.

 - 4a.
 The user cancels the deletion in the confirmation window
     - 4a1.
 MedInfo shows the patient list

-  - 4b1.
-MedInfo shows an error message.

-    Use case resumes at step 2.
+      Use case resumes at step 2

 **Use case: UC03 - Edit a patient**